Styrene is used to make polystyrene which is used to make plastics and foam containers.

 Styrene.
 ToxFAQs (Agency for Toxic Substances and Disease Registry)

 Styrene.
-Workplace Safety and Health Topics (Centers for Disease Control and Prevention)
+Workplace Safety and Health Topics (National Institute for Occupational Safety and Health)